JuliaDiffusionBayes/ExtensibleMCMC.jl/docs/src/tutorials/mean_of_bivariate_gaussian.md

 # [Estimating mean of a bivariate Gaussian](@id tutorial_mean_of_bivariate_gsn)

 > For this tutorial we will show to estimate a mean of a bivariate Gaussian random variable from its 10 observations using a package ExtensibleMCMC.jl.
-We will define a `target law` and two methods: `new_parameters!` and `loglikelihood` that dispatch on our `target law`.
+We will define a `target law` and two methods: `set_parameters!` and `loglikelihood` that dispatch on our `target law`.
 We will then generate some data, show how to parameterize the Markov chain and run the sampler.
 Finally, we will show how to inspect the results.

 ## Defining the target law
 In [this folder](https://github.com/JuliaDiffusionBayes/ExtensibleMCMC.jl/tree/master/src/example) we have already defined some examples of the targets laws and a Gaussian law (with a possibility to estimate its mean and covariance matrix) is one of them.
 For the pedagogical purposes we define the new `BivariateGaussian` struct below.